Mystery Bay, New South Wales: Flora

-Tsunami History evidence
+Evidence of tsunamis

-There has been evidence concerning the occurrence of historical tsunamis along the Central South Coast of NSW.
-Mystery Bay is one of the beaches along this Coastline and evidence has been found of possible tsunami evidence.
-The sedimentation currently found on the coastline beaches has been discovered to be evidence of tsunami destruction.
-Mystery Bay contains the most prominent evidence of tsunami destruction with many misplaced rocks and sediment.
-Beaches and places near Mystery Bay also have shown this evidence.
+There has been evidence of historical tsunamis along the Central South Coast of NSW, including Mystery Bay.
+Mystery Bay contains the most prominent evidence of tsunami destruction, with many misplaced rocks and sediment.

 Tsunami destruction evidence within NSW is common around coast areas.
-In 2006, research was conducted and found that there were approximately 44 tsunami in NSW from 105000 years ago.
-One tsunami, in particular, was called the Chilean tsunami of 1960.
-This tsunami was caused by an earthquake on the south coast of Chile that affected Victoria and Queensland and the north coast of New South Wales.
+In 2006, research was conducted and found that there were approximately 44 tsunamis in NSW dating from 105,000 years ago.
+One of these was the Chilean tsunami of 1960, caused by an earthquake on the south coast of Chile, which affected Victoria, Queensland and the north coast of New South Wales.

-Nearby Attractions
+Nearby attractions

 Eurobodalla National Park

-Mystery Bay has Eurobodalla National Park and Montague Island.
-Montague Island is home to wildlife with its Penguins and Fur seals.
-It is home to many penguins due to changes caused by human settlement in the area since 1982.
-The breeding quantities of these penguins have dramatically increased due to vegetational changes.

-The Eurobodalla National Park is home to the White-bellied sea eagle (Haliaeetus leucogaster).
-This bird is mainly located along the coastline of Australia, however, it is still found in some areas on the mainland.
+The Eurobodalla National Park is home to the white-bellied sea eagle (Haliaeetus leucogaster).

 Another type of bird found locally within the area of Eurobodalla National Park is the Australian pelican, also known as Pelecanus conspicillatus.
 This bird is found in many places throughout Australia and the Pacific island countries.
 It prefers coastal areas near fresh water such as lakes, swamps, rivers, and coastal areas.
 The pelican prefers being mobile and can reach heights of 3000m and speeds of approximately 56 km/h.

 Montague Island

-Montague Island has a large population of wildlife which has drawn attention, particularly for the penguins (Eudyptula minor) and fur seals.
-There are many colonies of Eudyptula minor throughout Australia mainly within the coastal regions including the East coast where Montague island is.
-There are more colonieson the South Coasts of Australia because there is more breeding within lower latitudes.
+Barunguba / Montague Island is home to wildlife with its penguins (Eudyptula minor) and fur seals.
+It is home to many penguins due to changes caused by human settlement in the area since 1982.
+The breeding quantities of these penguins have dramatically increased due to vegetational changes.
+There are many colonies of Eudyptula minor throughout Australia, mainly within the coastal regions including the East coast where Montague island is.
+There are more colonies on the south coast of Australia because there is more breeding within lower latitudes.